The009/docker-compose-lamp/README.md

 _**MYSQL_CNF**_

-Define your custom `my.cnf` modifications to meet your database requirments.
+Define your custom `my.cnf` modifications to meet your database requirements.

 **Note:**
 When providing "host" value to the application, eg. wordpress, please use the value `database` where we generally use `localhost`